Types of solar panels: Which is best? - Efficiency & Cost Compared

 |Thin-Film||$0.70 - $0.90||$231 - $297|

 Monocrystalline solar panels are designed using pure silicon, thus their name.
-Each set of solar cells have a silicon wafer designed from a single silicon crystal.
+Each set of solar cells has a silicon wafer designed from a single silicon crystal.

 These solar panels are made through the Czochralski method, which involves placing a seed silicon crystal in a pure molten silicon vat.
 Then, the seed silicon crystal is slowly drawn from the vat, leading to the solidification of the molten silicon.
 This forms an ingot (a larger solidified crystal covering) around the seed crystal.
 The silicon ingot is cut into thin silicon wafers made into solar cells, which are assembled to create a monocrystalline solar cell.